MichiganTech/LaTeX_Superior/README.md

-LaTeX: Michigan Tech Superior Proposal Template
+Michigan Tech Superior Proposal Template
 ================

 What is this?